APT Bulk Target Ingest

 - Select the Targets folder in the tree editor and click on the Import Targets button in the APT window (or right-click on the Targets folder and select Import Targets ... from the drop-down menu), or

-- Select the Fixed Targets folder in the tree editor and click on the Import Targets... button in the APT window (or right click on the Fixed Targets folder and select Import Targets... from the menu).
+- Select the Fixed Targets folder in the tree editor, if you've already added one or more targets, and click on the Import Targets... button in the APT window (or right click on the Fixed Targets folder and select Import Targets... from the menu).

 These options are shown in Figure 1.